Close

 - air conditioner response: OK[CR]

-For a list of available addresses and possible values, you can check the file "Analysis result (2020_06_14).xlsx".
+For a list of available addresses and possible values, check out the file "Analysis result (2020_06_14).xlsx".

 As a confirmation, I connected my FTDI USB to TTL serial adapter directly to the air conditioner, grounded the H-LINK pin and sent a few commands to the air conditioner: everything worked fine.